bbudke/BB_Lab_Protocols/DNA_Fibers.md

 - 2.5 N HCl, made fresh on the day of use
 - Blocking buffer
 	- 1% BSA in 1X PBS, made fresh on the day of use.
+- PFA solution
+	- 3% PFA
+	- 3.4% sucrose
+	- 1X PBS
+		- Dissolve PFA in PBS by stirring on a hot plate on medium-low heat for 20 - 30 minutes, enough to heat it to 60 - 70 °C. Cool to room temperature, add in the sucrose, and filter it through a 0.2 μm syringe filter, and place on ice or store at 4 °C. Use within 14 days.
+- Antibody dilutions
+	- CldU primary antibody (green) is rat-α-BrdU, Abcam ab6362, at 1:400.
+	- IdU primary antibody (red) is mouse-α-BrdU, BD Biosciences 347580, at 1:50
+	- Secondary antibodies are:
+		- Goat-α-rat IgG Alexa Fluor 488 conjugate, Invitrogen A11006, at 1:400
+		- Rabbit-α-mouse IgG Alexa Fluor 594 conjugate, Invitrogen A11062, at 1:400
+	- Tertiary antibodies are:
+		- Chicken-α-goat IgG Alexa Fluor 488 conjugate, Invitrogen A21467, at 1:400
+		- Donkey-α-rabbit IgG Alexa Fluor 594 conjugate, Invitrogen A21207, at 1:400

+### Procedure
+1. Fix DNA to slides by immersing in fixative for 10 minutes at room temperature or overnight at 4 °C.
+1. Rinse slides in water.
+1. Denature DNA by immersing in 2.5 N HCl for 80 minutes at room temperature.
+1. Wash slides in 1X PBS 3 times for 5 minutes each.
+1. Transfer slides to a damp chamber, add 200 μl blocking buffer to each slide, cover slides with a strip of Parafilm, and incubate at room temperature for 20 minutes.
+1. Remove excess blocking buffer by tapping slides onto a paper towel, add 140 μl CldU primary antibody dilution, cover slides with a strip of Parafilm, and incubate for 1 hour at room temperature.
+1. Wash slides in 1X PBS 2 times for 5 minutes each.
+1. Transfer slides to a damp chamber, add 500 μl PFA solution, and incubate at room temperature for 10 minutes.
+1. Wash slides in 1X PBS 3 times for 5 minutes each.
+1. Perform IdU primary antibody incubation, secondaries, and tertiaries:
+	- Remove excess blocking buffer by tapping slides onto a paper towel, add 140 μl antibody dilution, cover slides with a strip of Parafilm, and incubate for 1 hour at room temperature.
+	- Wash slides in 1X PBS 3 times for 5 minutes each.
+1. Dry slides by either of the two methods:
+	- Spin away excess PBS by placing individual slides into individual 50 ml open conical tubes and spinning in a clinical centrifuge for 1 minute at ~ 800 G.
+	- Wash slides in 70% ethanol, then 95% ethanol, and then 100% ethanol for 2 minutes each and air-dry.
+1. Mount long coverslips in Vectashield H-1000 (no DAPI):
+	- Distribute a total of 30 μl Vectashield as a row of drops along the length of the slide.
+	- Mount a long coverslip, pressing firmly and taking care not to move it from side to side.
+	- Blot and wipe away excess Vectashield with a Kimwipe.
+	- Seal with clear nail polish.

+## Image Acquisition And Analysis
+- Acquire images at 630X total magnification.
+This can also be done at 200X total magnification if the pixel resolution is finer than the diffraction limit of green light.
+- Acquire enough images to give at least 150 fibers per sample.
+Also be sure to aqcuire images from several distinct DNA spreads per sample.
+- Score fibers that are distinctly separated from each other and have distinct start and end points.
+To streamline the process of measuring and assembling data, try the Fibers macro that is part of [BB macros](https://github.com/bbudke/BB_macros) for [NIH ImageJ](https://imagej.nih.gov/ij/).